 - Connect your Google Calendar to your Schedulicity account.

-- Collect payments with our built-in payment processor, and get the lowest rate in the industry: 2.5% + 15¢.
+- Collect payments with our built-in payment processor, and get one low rate for every transaction: 2.6% + $0.10.

 The biggest question you may be asking now is, “Is Schedulicity free?”